Akshayshinde2911/Ecommerce-Dataset-Analysis/README.md

 Key Techniques Used:

-    SQL Queries: To extract and aggregate data for analysis.
+   ** SQL Queries: To extract and aggregate data for analysis.
     Visualization: Bar plots, time series charts to visualize trends.
-    Analysis of missing data: Handling missing timestamps and product categories for robust analysis.
+    Analysis of missing data: Handling missing timestamps and product categories for robust analysis.**

-4. Analysis
+## 4. Analysis

    Analysis of various business problems and and visualising the results to showcase them in an understanding manner.

-5. Results
+## 5. Results

-    Top Sales Period: The highest number of orders were observed in the middle of the year (May and June), indicating that targeted promotions during this time could increase sales.
+** Top Sales Period: The highest number of orders were observed in the middle of the year (May and June), indicating that targeted promotions during this time could increase sales.
-    Regional Insights: By analyzing the geographical data, key locations with the highest number of customers can be targeted for regional marketing and optimizing delivery operations.
+    Regional Insights: By analyzing the geographical data, key locations with the highest number of customers can be targeted for regional marketing and optimizing delivery operations.**

-6. Conclusion and Recommendations
+## 6. Conclusion and Recommendations

 Based on the analysis, several key recommendations can be made:
+**
     Marketing Strategy: Focus marketing campaigns during the peak sales periods (May and June), while exploring ways to increase sales in typically lower months like September.
     Regional Focus: Invest in logistics and marketing efforts in regions with high customer density.
-    Product Recommendations: Further analysis of product categories could help understand which items perform best during these months, guiding inventory planning.
+    Product Recommendations: Further analysis of product categories could help understand which items perform best during these months, guiding inventory planning.**

-7. Appendix
+## 7. Appendix

-    Code Snippets: SQL queries used for analysis, Python visualization scripts.
+   ** Code Snippets: SQL queries used for analysis, Python visualization scripts.
-    Additional Graphs: Detailed monthly sales, regional customer data.
+    Additional Graphs: Detailed monthly sales, regional customer data.**